Genograche/Archlinuxhyprdots/README.md

 - `super`+`return(enter)` brings up terminal(alacritty)
 - Incase hyprland fails `ctrl`+`alt`+`F6(any function keys)` to open tty
 - Change window resolution in hyprland.conf
+- To change the themes of qt apps there is a kvantum theme in justincase directory use it.

 ## Important Things to remember(ONLY FOR ME-PERSONAL)
 - Get fastest mirrors with